jayt456/jayt456/README.md

 # Jay Tummala

 <!-- Headline: one line, short and specific.
 Edit freely. -->
-EE/CS student at Yale, focused on systems, performance, and low-level software.
+EE/CS student at Yale, focused on systems and low-level software.

 <!-- ===================== ABOUT ===================== -->
 ### About